iain-peddie/tttbe-python3/README.md

 Chapter 21
 ----------
+* TestResult needs to be imported to the classes using it properly

 * Converted formatting to python3 formatting, which doesn't require formatting types by default.
 For example, the first update of TestResult to return a runCount read from the object was